All You Need to Know About Buying Stocks with a Credit Card

 Fees

 For starters, brokerages that allow you to purchase stocks will undoubtedly charge you an investment fee.
-These are often not as prominently marked as they should be, so make sure to read the fine print when selecting your stockbroker and before you make a purchase.
+These are often not as prominently marked as they should be, so make sure to read the fine print when selecting your broker and before you make a purchase.

 You don't want to get into debt just to purchase some stocks, so make sure you are comfortable with the fees associated with using a credit card.